 “There has never been a Buick quite like the Somerset Regal”

 Buick’s Somerset Regal was a new model for 1985.
-Available initially in coupe form only, Buick’s version of the N-body (Oldsmobile had the Calais and Pontiac had the Grand Am) was designed to at least partially replace the Skylark.
+Available initially in coupe form only, Buick’s version of the N-body (Oldsmobile had the Calais, and Pontiac had the Grand Am) was designed to at least partially replace the Skylark.
 It failed miserably, only surviving for three years before being subsumed into the Skylark product line.
 Respectable first-year sales of 86,076 declined to 75,620 in 1986 and 46,501 in 1987.

 The Somerset Regal was not a big car by today’s standards.
 With 180 inches of length and a 103.4-inch wheelbase, it is within shouting distance of a 2014 Honda Civic coupe, which is 177.9 inches long and has a 103.2-inch wheelbase.
-Of course, cars in general have gotten a lot bigger in these thirty years—the Somerset Regal was notably larger than the 1985 Honda Accord.
+Of course, cars, in general, have gotten a lot bigger in these thirty years—the Somerset Regal was notably more substantial than the 1985 Honda Accord.

 The standard powertrain was a 92 bhp Tech IV 2.5 liter/151 ci inline four with throttle body fuel injection (a slightly upgraded Iron Duke) paired with a five-speed manual transmission, but I believe most buyers went with the optional ($425) three-speed automatic instead.
 The hot set-up (if you could call it that) was the optional ($560) 125 bhp LN7 3.0 liter/181 ci multi-port fuel injected V6, only available with the automatic.

 Mileage for the inline four and five-speed manual combination was an impressive 24 city/34 highway by the standards of the day (21/31 by 2014 standards).
 Choosing the more realistic three-speed automatic cost two mpg while upgrading to the V6 dropped you all the way down to 20 city/26 highway.